PostHog/posthog.com/contents/tutorials/github-star-tracker.md

   classes="rounded"
 />

-You can also [set up an action](/docs/data/actions) and then use the [the Slack webhook](/docs/webhooks/slack) to send stars to Slack every time they happen.
+You can also [set up an action](/docs/data/actions) and then use the [the Slack webhook](/docs/webhooks/slack) to send a message every time you receive a new star.

 ## Further reading